zlouis/2017_BFRSS_Analysis/README.md

 Data Analysis on population with Arthritis in Rhode Island and Maine.
 Data obtained from the CDC - https://www.cdc.gov/brfss/annual_data/annual_2017.html

-Data extrapolated only contains Rhode island and Maine.
 ## Requirements
 You will need the following packages:<br>
 CSV<br>